Remote Audio BDSv4 Battery Distribution

 The primary purpose of the BDS system is to enable multiple pieces of equipment to be powered by a single source, and simultaneously turn them on and off with a single switch.
 For this basic function, the BDSv4 may be used exactly like the earlier BDS versions that it replaces.
 The input and output connections are the same, so all previous BDS input and output cables manufactured by Remote Audio are compatible with the BDSv4.

 CONNECTORS AND CABLES

 The outlet connectors on the BDS box are a special switching type that requires a long-shaft mating plug with a 2.5mm hole.
 This connector set was chosen for its strength and so that unused (exposed) outlets on the box are not active until a cable with the proper mating connector is plugged into it, helping prevent accidental short circuits.
-Output cables by Remote Audio are manufactured specifically for use with the BDS, and come with unique low-profile right angle locking connectors.
+Output cables by Remote Audio are manufactured specifically for use with the BDS and come with unique low-profile right-angle locking connectors.
 Therefore, it is recommended that only Remote Audio brand output cables be used.
-The polarity of the outlets is “center positive”.
+The polarity of the outlets is “centre positive”.
 Y-cables are available for connecting more than six devices to your BDS unit.
 Input cables, battery adapters and AC-DC adapters are also available from Remote Audio.

 SWITCH VS. UNSWITCHED OUTLET